-Any issues you spot should be addressed as soon as possible by a professional, but proper care begins as soon as you purchase the chamber.
+A repair professional should address any issues you spot as soon as possible, but proper care begins as soon as you purchase the chamber.
 Talk with the manufacturer about setting up a maintenance plan that will keep you testing for 10 years or more.

 Purchasing a Humidity Test Chamber